 Senior Health Researcher and Medical Associate

 Scott Siskind, M.D. graduated with honors from University College Cork Medical School in 2012, and won the Quantified Health Prize that same year.
-He currently works for a nonprofit dedicated to improving human rationality.
 Scott has B.A.s in psychology and philosophy from Hamilton College.

 Jennifer Barker, Ph.D. received her doctorate in Neuroscience in 2008 at the University of British Columbia in Vancouver, BC, and is currently a postsecondary Biology instructor.
 Her teaching specialities include human anatomy and physiology, as well as comparative zoology and neuroscience.
 Jennifer's scientific research is focused primarily on understanding the function of newly-generated neurons in the adult brain, and how hormones affect these cells and related behavior.
 Her research involves taking a comparative approach to deepen our understanding of biological traits that are broadly shared among species, but regulated differently across and within species.

 Dr. Kristin Harper